The top index funds for 2024 are those that have three key facets:

 This index fund by Fidelity is comprised mainly of large-cap stocks.
 However, many of these stocks are based in the health and technology sectors.
 These stocks tend to have stronger growth potential in the long term when compared to broader market strokes.

-For this reason, if you aren’t turned off by the idea of some added risk in return for additional potential of returns in the long run, the Fidelity NASDAQ Composite fund is a great index fund to invest in 2019.
-Their expense ratio is on the higher end, at 0.29 percent, but the minimum investment is lower than Vanguard alternatives, at $2,500.
+For this reason, if you aren’t turned off by the idea of some added risk in return for the additional potential of returns, in the long run, the Fidelity NASDAQ Composite fund is a great index fund to invest in 2024.
+Their expense ratio is on the higher end, at 0.31 percent, but the minimum investment is lower than Vanguard alternatives, at $2,500.

 VIMAX: The Vanguard Mid-Cap Index Fund